TimAagaard/ATMProject/README.md

 4) Install and start MySQL

-5) Import the database 'test.db' located in the root of the project folder into your local MySQL installation
+5) Import the database 'atmproject.sql' located in the root of the project folder into your local MySQL installation

 6) Either set the username and password for the database to root / rootpass, or edit server/app/config/db.config.js to reflect your credentials